 In addition to our manufacturing facility in Thousand Oaks, California, we also work with Cognate BioServices, Inc. (Cognate) pursuant to a Commercial Manufacturing Services Agreement (the Manufacturing Agreement) that we entered into in December 2019 Pursuant to the Manufacturing Agreement, Cognate provides manufacturing services for certain of our product candidates.
-The initial term of the Manufacturing Agreement runs until December 31, 2021 and is renewable with Cognate's approval for an additional one-year period.
-We may terminate the Manufacturing Agreement for convenience on six months' written notice to Cognate, or immediately if Cognate is unable to perform the services under the Manufacturing Agreement or fails to obtain or maintain certain necessary approvals.
+The initial term of the Manufacturing Agreement, as amended, runs until May 31, 2022.
+We may terminate the Manufacturing Agreement for convenience on six months' written notice to Cognate, or immediately if Cognate is unable to perform the services under the

+Manufacturing Agreement or fails to obtain or maintain certain necessary approvals.
 In March 2021, Charles River Laboratories Inc. (CRL) acquired Cognate.